SionLing/kmmtest/x3live-framework/README.md

 ## License

-This library is part of the Picture Card Gallery project.
+This is the X3Live Framework - a reusable Android Compose navigation library.